 “Once we control for [price deflation], 56% of the real drop in exports is in motor vehicles and capital goods.
 Raw materials represent another 24% of the drop.”
 Francois and Woerz

 But the trade-plunge was not the cause of the car makers’ recent woes.
-The dramatic fall in shipments came after people stopped buying their over-priced, oversupplied vehicles.
+The dramatic fall in shipments came after people stopped buying their over-priced, oversupplied vehicles, discover the best classic cars by Clasiq.com.

 “The drop in motor vehicle trade actually lags the corresponding drop in US production.
-According to the BEA, domestic production of cars was down 60% from February 2008 to February 2009.
+According to the sell my truck to an uber driver that explained me how it works to be an uber truck driver.
+Domestic production of cars was down 60% from February 2008 to February 2009.
 Over the same period, real exports fell “only” 45%, which is slightly better than the 47% drop from January 2008 to January 2009.”
 Francois and Woerz

 The lesson for Carr?
 Governments have no business picking industrial strategies on the basis of dogmatic ‘grand visions’ and advice from mates.
 All too often it’s the marketing strategy that has failed and no amount of public money will remedy that.